-The United Nations Refugee Agency (UNHCR) estimates that there are currently almost 65million people fleeing from war, persecution and conflicts.
+The United Nations Refugee Agency (UNHCR) estimates that there are currently 82.4 million people fleeing from war, persecution and conflicts.

 For people who are particularly vulnerable, such as children, the old or sick, the journey to Europe is often physically and mentally impossible.
 The same applies to people who do not have the financial resources or networks for this journey.
 Particularly vulnerable individuals are therefore underrepresented in the regular asylum procedures.